AR2000AR/openComputers_codes/README.md

 ---
 ## PM Package manager
 `oppm` is good.
 No denying it.
 But it has it's limitations.
 The main one for me : requiring a github repository (ironic I know).\
-To fix this issue, I created a package format using tar as container.
+To fix this issue, I created a package format using tar as container.\

+You can find instructions to make a installation floppy [here](pm_installer/)

 ### [pm](pm/)
 The package manager.
 Install, uninstall and keep track of installed packages.